Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 • Malabsorption issues like celiac disease and inflammatory bowel disease

-• Certain medications such as anticonvulsants and methotrexate
+• Certain medications, such as anticonvulsants and methotrexate

 What are the Signs You Need a Folate Test?

-Symptoms of Anemia
+Symptoms of Anaemia

 Symptoms specific to anemia that suggest folate deficiency include: